LeaKaftan/leakaftan/content/research/index.md

 "Authoritarianism, Populism, or Radicalism?
 Correlates of Citizens' Democratic Attitudes", manuscript available on request

-_title hidden for review_, co-authored survey experiment with Theresa Gessler, _under review with Government \& Opposition_ since mid-April, manuscript available on request
+_title hidden for review_, co-authored survey experiment with Theresa Gessler, _revise and resubmit with Government \& Opposition_

 _title hidden for review_, co-authored survey experiment with Theresa Gessler, _revise and resubmit with the Journal of Elections, Public Opinion and Parties_